 Dr. Benjamin A. Weinberg of the Center for the integrated treatment of cancer Lombardi at Georgetown University in Washington, said: "We need to develop more efficient, adaptive strategies for screening."

-"Our research in Georgetown, you can check whether the bacteria differ in colorectal tumors of young and old people" - Dr. Weinberg said.
-"In the future, it may be possible to evaluate the composition of the fecal microbiome and high risk, to better determine who should do a colonoscopy at age 50, and to whom - 45 (or possibly even earlier) These techniques are adaptive to. the screening of risk allows us to be smarter when it comes to the one you need to check when and how often. "
+"Our research in Georgetown, you can check whether the bacteria in the colorectal tumors of young and old people are different" - Dr. Weinberg said.
+"In the future, it may be possible to evaluate the composition of the fecal microbiome and high risk, to better determine who should do a colonoscopy at age 50, and to whom - 45 (or possibly even earlier).
+These techniques are adaptive to the screening of risk allows us to be smarter when it comes to the one you need to check when and how often. "

 "One in five young patients with CRC have a hereditary genetic factor associated with an increased risk of cancer," - Dr. Stoffel said.
-"Instead of screening for all 45 years, more effective (and cost effective) approach to assess the risk of each patient - some need colonoscopy earlier than 45 years, while only non-invasive screening may need another 50 or later."
+"Instead of screening for all 45 years, more effective (and cost effective) approach to assess the risk of each patient - some need colonoscopy earlier than 45 years, while others only noninvasive screening may be required in 50 or later."